 The PGY1 Pharmacy Residency at The Nebraska Medical Center offers a unique and stimulating learning environment which provides outstanding clinical training in pharmacy practice.
 The 12-month program is designed to develop the resident's expertise that will enable them to practice independently and excel in service, teaching and clinical research.
 The program provides experiences in a variety of settings including patient-centered care and pharmacy operations, as well as fostering the development of leadership skills applicable throughout a lifetime.

 Residents participate in all aspects of our comprehensive pharmacy services:

-- rounding with medical teams
+- Rounding with multidisciplinary medical teams

-- pharmacokinetic consultations
+- Pharmacokinetic consultations

-- compliance with clinical pathways and protocols
+- Experience with clinical pathways, protocols and core measures

-- anti-coagulation management
+- Anti-coagulation management

-- education of patients and other health-care professionals
+- Education of patients and other health-care professionals

 Rotations are designed to integrate clinical practice, drug-use evaluation, drug information and teaching.
 Each resident completes five required rotations including orientation (July), drug information, management, internal medicine and research (December).
 Each resident also completes two selective core rotations (two months each) and three elective rotations.